ibm-cloud-docs/vmwaresolutions/archiref/vcs/vcs-hybridity-intro.md

 Back up and disaster recovery offerings from IBM, Veeam, and Zerto deliver peace of mind and operational continuity if disaster occurs.
 IBM Spectrum Protect Plus on {{site.data.keyword.cloud_notm}} is a data protection and availability solution for virtual environments.
 Veeam on {{site.data.keyword.cloud_notm}} enables availability for the Always-On Enterprise™ with integrated backup, recovery, and replication on {{site.data.keyword.cloud_notm}}.
 Zerto on {{site.data.keyword.cloud_notm}} provides on-premises and {{site.data.keyword.cloud_notm}} customers with a secure, flexible, and scalable Disaster Recovery solution.

-vCenter Server Hybridity Bundle is not a managed service, though you can add IBM-Managed Services to offload the day-to-day operations and maintenance of the virtualization, guest OS or application layers.
+vCenter Server Hybridity Bundle isn't a managed service, though you can add IBM-Managed Services to offload the day-to-day operations and maintenance of the virtualization, guest OS or application layers.
 The {{site.data.keyword.cloud_notm}} Professional Services team is also available to help you accelerate your journey to the cloud with migration, implementation, planning, and onboarding services.

-Platform integration options of the vCenter Server Hybridity Bundle are not limited to options available from VMware such as vRealize Suite or vSphere with Operations Management, but span multiple {{site.data.keyword.cloud_notm}} service offerings such as the [IBM Kubernetes service](../vcsiks/vcsiks-intro.html) and [{{site.data.keyword.cloud_notm}} Private](../vcsicp/vcsicp-intro.html), which use open source Terraform to manage and deliver infrastructure as code.
+Platform integration options of the vCenter Server Hybridity Bundle aren't limited to options available from VMware such as vRealize Suite or vSphere with Operations Management, but span multiple {{site.data.keyword.cloud_notm}} service offerings such as the [IBM Kubernetes service](../vcsiks/vcsiks-intro.html) and [{{site.data.keyword.cloud_notm}} Private](../vcsicp/vcsicp-intro.html), which use open source Terraform to manage and deliver infrastructure as code.

 The extensive portfolio of services and multi-offering integration options available for the vCenter Server Hybridity Bundle deliver a truly hybrid platform making Hybridity as a service possible.